 As an institution of higher learning, the Community College of the Air Force has a stake in the job knowledge and performance of every enlisted person in the Air Force.
 The contributions made to this nation are dependent on our intellectual growth.
-We strongly believe in providing a student a quality education and giving the student the necessary tools to enter the workforce and to continue toward other educational pursuits.
+We strongly believe in providing students a quality education and giving them the necessary tools to enter the workforce and to continue toward other educational pursuits.

-~Colonel James M. McBride
+~Colonel Eric A. Ash